Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Reconstruction of d Q /d x and d E /d x

 To remove effects of poor reconstruction from this study we do not apply any reconstruction algorithms, and instead the path of the true initial particle is saved, producing a track which can be considered to be \textit{perfectly reconstructed}.
-Secondary particles are not saved; this choice removes any showering particles from the $\mathrm{d}E/\mathrm{d}x$ calculation, but also has the effect of removing the end of tracks where GEANT4 considers a new particle to have been produced after a scatter.
+Secondary particles are not saved; this choice removes any showering particles from consideration, but also has the effect of removing the end of tracks where GEANT4 considers a new particle to have been produced after a scatter.

-The energy deposition on each wire is calculated by integrating within a time window around the drift time of the true particle, multiplied by the packet size and the mean ionization energy of liquid argon.
-The true trajectory is then used to calculate the distance between the current energy deposition and the energy deposition on the preceding wire, and the d$E$/d$x$ is calculated.
+The number of electrons collected on a wire is calculated by integrating the number of electron packets in a time window around the true trajectory, $N$, and multiplying by the packet size, $P$, d$Q = NP$.
+The distance between the current energy deposition and the energy deposition on the preceding wire is calculated using the true trajectory, and used to construct the d$Q$/d$x$.
+The d$E$/d$x$ is then calculated, again using the modified Box model.
 The distance to the true end point of the trajectory of the particle is also calculated and stored.